rgilks/royal-game-of-ur-cli/docs/strategies.md

 **Customizable Parameters**:
 - `iterations`: The number of simulations to run.
 More iterations generally lead to better performance but require more computation time.
 - `exploration`: Controls the balance between exploration and exploitation in the search.
+- `rave`: Controls how quickly the algorithm shifts from RAVE values to UCT values (default: 300).

 For more details, see the [Monte Carlo Tree Search (MCTS) Documentation](./mcts.md).